English Shinty Association: English Shinty in the 1960s-1980s

+2000s

 Shinty had been holding on even if in its very small form in England and only London Camanachd was left into the 21st century.
 In 2005 shinty in England had all but stopped and all teams had no longer able to field a team on their own.
 The only team left at this point was London Camanachd.
-The teams all around England and wales that had folded leaving some players just having a hit about by themselves in parks from time to time.
-Players remained on the ‘if and when list’ when ever London could get a game.
-One of the last games was in 2006 London Camanachd who were made up of people from all over England and wales who would come together to form the London team on the terms of who ever came on the day got to play.
+The teams all around England and Wales that had folded leaving some players just having a hit about by themselves in parks from time to time.
+Players remained on the ‘if and when list’ whenever London could get a game.
+One of the last games was in 2006 London Camanachd who were made up of people from all over England and Wales who would come together to form the London team on the terms of who ever came on the day got to play.

-One of the last games london played was to the Highlanders (the army shinty team) in the Bullough cup.
+One of the last games London played was to the Highlanders (the army shinty team) in the Bullough cup.
 This was the first game in almost 80 years at that time where a Scottish league game had been played outside of Scotland.
 In the years that followed the numbers would get smaller until 2009 where the London team only went down to a few people who would occasionally hit a ball in the park and whenever possible attempt to enter a 6s tournament.
 But this eventually stopped.